soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

     AID --> RS[(Remote sources)]
 ```

-For this iteration, we will focus on the second approach.
+For this iteration, SoilWise will focus on the second approach.

-## Duplicities / Conflicts

-A resource can be described in multiple catalogues, identified by a common identifier.
-Each of the harvested instances may contain duplicate, alternative or conflicting statements about the resource.
-We aim to persist a copy of the harvested content (also to identify if the remote source has changed).
-The harvester components itself will not evaluate duplicities/conflicts between records.

-An aim of this exersice is also to understand in which repoitories a certain resource is advertised.

 ## Foreseen functionality

-A harvesting task typically extract records with update-date later then the last successfull harvester run.
+A harvesting task typically extract records with update-date later then the last successfull Harvester run.

 Harvested content is (by default) not editable for the following reasons: